Home | Tips | Library | Other Authors | Other WP Sites | Writer's Links | Contact | Site Map | Donate

 Tips

-• If you want to apply highlighting to the Hypertext style, you will first have to add the highlight button tool to the "Selected Text" property bar so that it becomes available on the Styles Editor's toolbar.
-See here for more on customizing property bars.
+☼ If you want to apply highlighting to the Hypertext style, you will first have to add the Highlight On/Off button tool to the regular "Selected Text" property bar so that it also shows up on the Styles Editor's toolbar.
+[See the footnote on the Hyperlinks page here for a method to do this.]